Courtesy, RF Smith

 Deemed outdated by the 1980s, Reservoir 1 was demolished with the nearby Jersey City Water Works headquarters (Gomez).
 The site is now occupied by the modern facilities of the St. Joseph's School for the Blind at 761 Summit Avenue.

 In the 1980s, Reservoir 3 was decommissioned, emptied, and fell into disrepair.
-Since then, the dam has naturally come to life again with water from rain and snow and reforestation.
+Since then, the dam has come to life naturally again with water from rain and snow and reforestation.
 Today, it is home to an emerging ecosystem, wetlands, and wildlife sanctuary under the watchful surveillance of the Jersey City Reservoir Preservation Alliance.

 Applebome, Peter.
 "An Oasis of Wilderness in Jersey City?"
 New York Times 15 May 2005.